Aditi-2512/Adventure-Works-Report-and-Analysis/README.md

 ![Exec Summary ](https://github.com/user-attachments/assets/6f625fcf-f637-47b0-bf78-4aac16738eae)

 ## Sales Trends
-- **The total sales for 2022 are $91,85,449 and that of 2021 is $93,24,203 highlighting that there has been a slight decrease of -1.49% in the sales.** The total sales for the year 2020 are $64,04,933 .
+- **The total sales for 2022 are $91,85,449 and that of 2021 is $93,24,203 highlighting that there has been a slight decrease of -1.49% in the sales.** The total sales for the year 2020 are $64,04,933.
 The overall sales have gradually increased due to the pandemic being over and more people buying accessories to go out for adventures.
+-  **United States is the country among all the countries with the highest number of sales with the Southwest region at the top with $19,11,216, followed by the Northwest region with $12,08,890.**
+-  Among all of our customers, people with a Professional occupation are more likely to purchase from us.**In 2022, people having professional occupations have contributed to $33,61,902 in sales.**
+  The customers who are skilled in manual and management positions are on the 2nd and 3rd numbers with $18,80,098 and $17,14,960 in sales.
+- The last quarter of the year i.e., October, November, and December have the highest number of sales throughout the year.
+It is prominent as it is usually festive season and people start investing for the upcoming year ahead. **The sales for October are $10,298,21, for November the sales are $11,33,913 and for December the sales are $16,35,308.**
+- **The returns have increased drastically with 972 products returned in 2022 as compared to 770 products in 2021.** The returns can be justified as the sales also have increased but some alternate steps should be taken to keep this return in control.